If you want to be PERFECT (5/1/12)

 22 But when the young man heard that saying, he went away sorrowful, for he had great possessions.

-Jesus wanted the young man to follow Him....rather than religion
+Jesus wanted the young man to 'come, follow me' ...ie enter a relationship with God rather than focussing on 'doing religion'.

-This is where the young man makes his mistake....he could not let go of what He was relying on......and trust Jesus only.
+This is where the young man makes his mistake....he could not let go of what He was relying on and put his trust in Jesus only ...and 'he went away sorrowful'.

 23 Then Jesus said to His disciples, "Assuredly, I say to you that it is hard for a rich man to enter the kingdom of heaven.
 24 And again I say to you, it is easier for a camel to go through the eye of a needle than for a rich man to enter the kingdom of God."

-The 'riches' which Jesus is warning about ....those that make it hard to be saved....are those which bring us to the place that we do not seek to know God.
+The 'riches' which Jesus is warning about ....those that make it almost impossible to be saved....are those which bring us to the place that we do not seek to truly 'know' God.
 Those that make us 'content' in a life without a direct and personal relationship with God.
-For Jews this was the fact that they were Israelites who kept the Law....and believed they had "all they needed"
+For Jews their riches were the fact that they thought they were holy because they were Israelites who kept the Law....and believed that in their 'religion' they had "all they needed" (Rom 10:3).
+Yet their own scriptures are full of illustrations of men who 'walked with God'... and heard His voice?

 25 When His disciples heard it, they were greatly astonished, saying, "Who then can be saved?"

-Jesus NOW explains what he means (this explanation is recorded ONLY in Mark’s gospel)…it is something I have never heard from a single pulpit in over 35 years as a christian
+Jesus NOW explains what he means (this explanation is recorded only in Mark’s gospel)…it is something I have never heard from a single pulpit in over 35 years of being a christian

 Mark 10:23-25 (NKJV...or KJV)

 The record of this interaction reveals that the ruler was trusting in his adherence to the Law…his self righteousness.
-(Rom 10:2-4) These were the same 'riches' which Jesus warns the Laoidicean 'religious' church about in Rev 3:14-18.
+(Rom 10:2-4) These were the same 'riches' which Jesus warns the Laoidicean 'religious' church about in Rev 3:17-21...they too thought they were 'rich'.

 Have you ever experienced how difficult it is to reach some 'religious church people' with the gospel?
-I sat in a pew for 20 years totally convinced that my church affilliation and religious observations made me 'righteous'...this was despite the fact that I had never been born again.
+I sat in a pew for most of my first 20 years totally convinced that my church affilliation and religious observations made me 'righteous'...this was despite the fact that I had never been born again.
 I had never had a life changing encounter with the living God!

-Jesus wanted to bring the young man to the place which Paul described in Phil 3:2-9……or which the old hymn “Nothing in my hands I bring, Simply to thy cross I cling” defines so well.
+Jesus wanted to bring the young man to the place which Paul described in Phil 3:2-9……or which the old hymn “Nothing in my hands I bring ... (none of my own riches) ...
+Simply to thy cross I cling” defines so well.

 26 But Jesus looked at them and said to them, "With men this is impossible, but with God all things are possible."
 NKJV

-When GOD reveals His love for us, as expressed in Christ’s sacrifice for us, then we CAN be saved!
+When we have an encounter with God....one in which he reveals His love for us, as expressed in Christ’s sacrifice for us, then we CAN be saved ... and be a disciple.

 This is confirmed in the passage which precedes and sets the context for the above incident